shivaop9464/AWS_Blog/index.md

 This is sample update.

+introduction to this web site

+you can learn this  by clicking the title

 ## Introduction to Full Stack Web Development
 Full stack web development refers to the process of building web applications that are functional on both the client-side (frontend) and server-side (backend).
 This involves working with different technologies, languages, and frameworks that are used to build each layer of the application.